masasin/spirit_dev/README.md

   * [ ] If the past image feed is displayed, "No data yet" is not displayed.
   * [ ] The battery is high.
 (The drone will not take off with a low battery.)
 * [ ] Test the controller connection:
-  * [ ] Identify the Emergency button.
-(Default is R1.)
-  * [ ] Tap the Emergency button.
+  * [ ] Tap the Emergency button (default is R1).
 The drone lights should turn red momentarily, and the status should change to Emergency.
 * [ ] Launch the drone and fly.
 Tap the Takeoff button to take off, and the Land button to land.
 Use the Emergency button in emergencies.
+Tap the Arrived button to indicate that you believe that you are at the target.

 ## Troubleshooting